victorhornet/sse-testgen/README.md

 1. Build the docker container: `docker build -t pynguin-cli .`
 2. Run the docker container and the script by running `python main_no_energy.py`.

+If you get an error aboout "bash/r", run `dos2unix pynguin-docker.sh`.